 Recently in countries like the UK, we have targeted the problem of plastic bags, with supermarkets now charging at least 5p should we not bring our own.
 Next up, we must tackle a wider range of single-use plastic with plastic bottles clearly in our sights.

 To produce plastic bottles, we have to utilize oil.
 So, plastic bottles also draw on a finite natural resource.
 Along with this, the process of retrieving oil also has other environmental impacts associated with the drilling and production required to acquire oil, the raw material for producing plastic bottles.
-Such as leached chemicals and producing CO2 throughout drilling, transportation, and use.
+Such as leaching chemicals and producing CO2 throughout drilling, transportation, and use.
 And all these activities disturb natural habitats in some measure.

 A lot of effort and oil goes into making one plastic bottle.
 A petroleum derivative known as polyethylene terephthalate is used to manufacture most plastic bottles.
 In fact, to get an idea of how much oil is required, you could fill each plastic bottle by a third with oil.
 That is how much is used to produce each one.
-It also takes triple the amount of water to make a plastic water bottle than it does to fill it11.
+It also takes triple the amount of water to make a plastic water bottle than it does to fill it10.

-You won’t be alone in recognizing discarded plastic bottles in gutters, on our beaches, in nature.
+You won’t be alone in recognizing discarded plastic bottles in gutters, on our beaches, and in nature.
 In fact, of all plastic produced, a staggering 9 percent actually gets recycled.

-And if we don’t recycle plastic we rely on other means for it to come to the end of its useful life.
+And if we don’t recycle plastic, we rely on other means for it to come to the end of its useful life.
 A lot of the plastic we discard that is not recycled is shipped to other countries for disposal.
-In the UK we only process around a third of our own plastic waste10.
+In the UK, we only process around a third of our own plastic waste.
 Once shipped offshore, it's harder to track, much is dumped or incinerated.
 In turn, causing more pollution.

 As plastic breaks down, it releases harmful chemicals.
-These can then work their way into the soil and water causing problems to our health.
+These can then work their way into the soil and water, causing problems for our health.